chrisweb/chris.lu/README_WIP.md

 ## CSP (content security policy)

-Note: I expected that I had to add the CSP rules via the metadata object into for example the main layout.tsx file, but this is not the case in next.js, if you want to add a CSP policy you do it via the next.config file:
+Note: I expected that I could add the CSP rules via the metadata object, for example via the main layout.tsx file in the root of the `app` directory, but this does not seem to be the case in next.js, if you want to add a CSP policy you do it via the next.config file, which means the CSP rule will not use an html `<meta>` element, but instead will be added to the **HTTP response headers**:

 ```tsx
 const ContentSecurityPolicy = `